Support for Students with SEND

 - She must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

-The SEN Link Academy Council Member makes sure that the necessary support is made for any child who attends the school with SEND.
+The SEN Link School Council Member makes sure that the necessary support is made for any child who attends the school with SEND.

 Teaching and Learning Assistants (TLAs)

 TLAs will support your child, either by supporting in classes or by working with individuals or small groups outside the classroom.

 If you or staff have any concerns about your child’s progress or age appropriate development a meeting will be arranged.
 Additional strategies will be implemented.